ctsnguyen/ResNet50-LogisticRegression-Dementia-Classification/README.md

 ## About The Project

-This project focuses on building machine-learning models to detect Dementia using structural MRI data from the OASIS-1 dataset.
+This project focuses on building machine-learning models to detect ***dementia*** using structural MRI data from the OASIS-1 dataset.
 Our goal is to create a non-invasive, cost-effective screening tool capable of distinguishing between demented and non-demented patients based on structural brain patterns.

 We implemented and compared three different modeling approaches: